Sajidameen2323/mediapp/THEME.md

 ### Green
 - **Shades:** 50, 100, 200, 300, 400, 500, 600, 700, 800, 900
-- **Typical Usage:** Primarily for success indicators, success alerts, positive action buttons (e.g., "Add New", "Create"), and sometimes as part of gradient button styles.
+- **Typical Usage:** Primarily for success indicators, success alerts, positive action buttons (e.g., "Add New", "Create"), and sometimes as part of button styles.

 ### Indigo
 - **Shades:** 50, 100, 500, 600, 700, 800, 900
-- **Typical Usage:** Often paired with Blue for primary action button gradients.
+- **Typical Usage:** Often paired with Blue for primary action button.
 Also used for links, icons, and other accent elements.

 ### Lime
 - **Shades:** 500